nanand83/smartgwt-projects/README.md

 ### List of Utilities
 1. CustomCrypto - Implements static encrypt/decrypt methods that implements Symmetric Key encryption
 2. DataProcessor - Is a standalone SmartGwt Application that inserts bulk data into a SqlDataSource.
+3. CustomAfterInitServlet - Hooks into Servlet startup and handles encrypted passwords for datasources, using ```CustomCrypto``` - Can be further extended to add other capabilities.

 #### May 8 2020:
 1. Initial Commit.